MORRISON HEALTHCARE DIETETIC INTERNSHIP IS LISTED UNDER SANDY SPRINGS, GA- DISTANCE EDUCATION PROGRAMS

 - Criminal background check - This is required to be completed immediately after the match process and the intern has accepted the slot in the internship.
 If the background check reveals a felony, the intern will be dismissed from the internship and no effort will be made for further placement.

-- $2500 non-fundable deposit (that will go toward tuition) within 2 weeks of acceptance to the internship.
+- $2500 non-refundable deposit (that will go toward tuition) within one week of acceptance to the internship.
 Tuition must be paid in full prior to starting the internship.
-Final payment date will be provided upon acceptance to the internship.
+The final payment date is posted under the Fee Payment tab.

 - Original Verification Statement of Didactic Program completion

 - Original transcript from the college/university in which the intern receives their highest degree (with the confer date).

 - Documentation of a complete physical exam within the last 12 months

 - Completed and signed Certification of Immunization form to include titers for MMR and varicella and Hep B vaccination.
 COVID vaccination may be required by some hospitals.